dfberry/azure-notes/README.md

 #### Error: Can't find task for func: host start

 * Always run functions app in docker container because Functions runtime are directly tied to Node runtime
-* Make sure Azure Functions extensions in installed and _loaded_ in VS Code.
+* Make sure Azure Functions extensions in installed and _loaded_ in VS Code in the container.
 The extenion may be in ./vscode/extensions.json, but may not be loaded correctly